ChristianKuehnel/llvm-iwg/Discourse_research.md

 policy](https://llvm.org/docs/CodeReview.html#what-tools-are-used-for-code-review)
 allows for code reviews via email.

+**TODO:** notifications about new code reviews on Phabricator: create Herald rule

+**TODO:** notifications about new comments/changes to existing code reviews on
+Phabricator: should work out of the box

 **TODO:** Link to documentation on how to do a code review via email, if that exists.

 **TODO:** Understand if people still use this feature.
 If so: add links to some examples.